Religion in Singapore: Islam

-The Sultan Mosque, built in 1826 in the Kampong Glam district, is the oldest and one of the largest mosques in Singapore.
+An aerial view of the Sultan Mosque, built in 1826 in the Kampong Glam district, is the oldest and one of the largest mosques in Singapore, a national monument.

 According to the 2020 census, 15.6% of the resident population declared themselves Muslims.
-Most mosques in Singapore cater to Sunni Muslims due to the vast majority of Singaporean Muslims adhering to the Sunni Shafi'i or Hanafi school of thought, although there are mosques that cater to the needs of the Shia community as well.
+Most mosques in Singapore cater to Sunni Muslims due to the vast majority of Singaporean Muslims adhering to the Sunni Shafi'i or Hanafi school of thought, Sunni Salafi movement is also introduced, although there are mosques that cater to the needs of the Shia community as well.
 There are approximately 200 Ahmadi.
 Singapore also contains the oldest Muslim women's organisation in the world: Young Women Muslim Association of Singapore.

-Whilst a majority of Muslims in Singapore are traditionally ethnic Malays, there is also a significantly growing number of Muslims from other ethnic groups.
-There is a sizeable number of Muslims amongst ethnic Indians that include Tamil Muslims and ethnic Pakistanis in Singapore as well.
+Whilst a majority of Muslims in Singapore are traditionally ethnic native Malays, there is also a significantly growing number of Muslims from other ethnic groups.
+There is a sizeable number of Muslims amongst ethnic Indians that include Tamil Muslims and ethnic Pakistanis as well.
 For this reason, a number of mosques (mostly Tamil-speaking) specifically cater to the needs of the Indian Muslim community.
+Among other notable ethnic groups with Muslim majority are Bugis and Javanese people.
+Numbers of Chinese converted to Islam remain small.
 Additionally, under the direction of the Islamic Religious Council of Singapore (MUIS), English is increasingly being used as the language of administration, religious instruction and sermons for Friday prayers in mosques across Singapore to cater to Muslims who may not necessarily be Malay-speaking.

 Below is the ethnic breakdown of Muslims according to the 2020 Singapore Census of Population as follows: